Peninsular War: Extortion of Portugal

 The Treaties of Tilsit, negotiated during a meeting in July 1807 between Emperors Alexander I of Russia and Napoleon, concluded the War of the Fourth Coalition.
 With Prussia shattered, and the Russian Empire allied with the First French Empire, Napoleon expressed irritation that Portugal was open to trade with Britain.
 Pretexts were plentiful; Portugal was Britain's oldest ally in Europe, Britain was finding new opportunities for trade with Portugal's colony in Brazil, the Royal Navy used Lisbon's port in its operations against France, and he wanted to deny the British the use of the Portuguese fleet.
 Furthermore, Prince John of Braganza, regent for his insane mother Queen Maria I, had declined to join the emperor's Continental System against British trade.

 Events moved rapidly.
 The Emperor sent orders on 19 July 1807 to his Foreign Minister, Charles Maurice de Talleyrand-Périgord, to order Portugal to declare war on Britain, close its ports to British ships, detain British subjects on a provisional basis and sequester their goods.
 After a few days, a large force started concentrating at Bayonne.
 Meanwhile, the Portuguese government's resolve was stiffening, and shortly afterward Napoleon was once again told that Portugal would not go beyond its original agreements.
 Napoleon now had all the pretext that he needed, while his force, the First Corps of Observation of the Gironde with divisional general Jean-Andoche Junot in command, was prepared to march on Lisbon.
-After he received the Portuguese answer, he ordered Junot's corps to cross the frontier into the Spanish Empire.
+After he received the Portuguese answer, he ordered Junot's corps to cross the frontier into Spain.

-While all this was going on, the secret Treaty of Fontainebleau had been signed between France and Spain.
+While all this was going on, France and Spain signed the secret Treaty of Fontainebleau.
 The document was drawn up by Napoleon's marshal of the palace Géraud Duroc and Eugenio Izquierdo, an agent for Manuel Godoy.
 The treaty proposed to carve up Portugal into three entities.
 Porto and the northern part was to become the Kingdom of Northern Lusitania, under Charles II, Duke of Parma.
 The southern portion, as the Principality of the Algarves, would fall to Godoy.
 The rump of the country, centered on Lisbon, was to be administered by the French.
 According to the Treaty of Fontainebleau, Junot's invasion force was to be supported by 25,500 Spanish troops.
 On 12 October, Junot's corps began crossing the Bidasoa River into Spain at Irun.
 Junot was selected because he had served as ambassador to Portugal in 1805.
 He was known as a good fighter and an active officer, although he had never exercised independent command.